beaker-project/beaker/documentation/user-guide/tests.rst

 ::

-    # decide if we're runnig on RHTS or in developer mode
+    # decide if we're running on RHTS or in developer mode
     if test -z $JOBID ; then
             echo "Variable JOBID not set, assuming developer mode" CLIENTS="client.example.com"